MicrosoftDocs/azure-devops-docs/docs/artifacts/get-started-artifacts-ai.md

     </Project>
     ```

-1. Run the following command to package your project and generate a *.nupkg* artifact. your NuGet package will be generated in the `bin\release` directory.
+1. Run the following command to package your project and generate a *.nupkg* artifact. your NuGet package is generated in the `bin\release` directory.

     ```dotnetcli
     dotnet pack